element-hq/synapse/docs/setup/installation.md

 ###### Using venv module instead of virtualenv command

 It's recommended to use Python venv module directly rather than the virtualenv command.
-* On EL 9, virtualenv is only available on [EPEL](https://docs.fedoraproject.org/en-US/epel/).
+* On RHEL 9, virtualenv is only available on [EPEL](https://docs.fedoraproject.org/en-US/epel/).
-* On EL 8, virtualenv is based on Python 3.6.
+* On RHEL 8, virtualenv is based on Python 3.6.
 It does not support creating 3.11/3.12 virtual environments.

 Here's an example of creating Python 3.12 virtual environment and installing Synapse from PyPI.